-How do you stop Yellowing cake pop sticks??
+How do you stop Yellow cake pop sticks from happening??
 If I were in the UK I would buy solid plastic sticks, but here in the USA the only plastic sticks you can get are hollow, which I don’t like as much:( I have heard there are things that cause it, like there is too much frosting in the cake dough or too much oil in the cake itself… Yep that is true, cake has oils in it (or butter) and the yellow stuff that quickly wicks up the sticks within 24 hours of making your cake pops is all the oil from whatever you put in your cake/icing:)!
 I tried a “diet coke” cake once and even that one had some problems with the stick yellowing.
 I am pretty sure it took much longer, but just the overall moisture in the cake pop dough will eventually come out some how, and the least form of resistance is to have the paper sticks absorb it.
 So here are some cake pops I made a week ago!
 Normally they would never last that long around the house, but this was for experimental purposes;)!
 I made these the same as usual, I dip the stick into chocolate, then into the cake ball and again dip into chocolate to coat the cake ball.
 I them tap off excess chocolate and into my favorite cake pop stand to dry!
 You can see the sticks are yellow all the way to bottom now!!
 What is “same as usual?”

 Start by dipping the cake pop stick in chocolate.
 You will want to dip the stick into the chocolate deep enough to cover where your cake ball will sit on the stick.
 I like to push the stick almost all the way through the cake ball, so I am dipping about 1.25-1.5 inches up the cake pop stick.